lipu-tenpo/selo/readme.md

 - images: use integers for scaling and panning, because you have to remember them

 - checks
+1. *jan pali*
+	1. Are exactly all the authors mentioned before *li toki*?
+	1. Are exactly all the illustrators mentioned before *li sitelen*?
+	1. Are you and the designers mentioned before *li sijelo e lipu*?
 1. order
-	1. Are all the page numbers correct?
 	1. Where there are multiple articles on one page, does the order of articles correspond to the order in the table of contents?
 		- If not, move some titles to the foreground.
 		- select the title
 	1. Does the category name next to the page number correspond with the category name of the article on it?
 		- If the category changes in the middle of a page, use that category.
-		- If there are multiple categories.
+		- If there are multiple categories, ‹4 · toki · pilin›
 	1. Does each non-poetry article start with an arrow and end with a ‹pini› symbol?
 		1. If an article continues from an odd page to an even page, is there an arrow in the bottom right on the odd page?
 		1. Are the first words of each non-poetry article in bold?